 No one stopped her now.

-She crossed to the standing mic, the entire gala watching a banquet girl in cheap shoes walk into the center of Nashville’s most expensive kind of silence.
+She crossed to the standing microphone, the entire gala watching a banquet girl in cheap shoes walk into the center of Nashville’s most expensive kind of silence.

-Wade stood halfway, one hand still around his bourbon glass.
+Wade remained near the piano stool, one hand still around the bourbon glass.

-The part Wade never performed live because the hit version had never included it.
+The one Wade never performed live because it had never made it into the official version.

-The one about a porch light burning in rain and a woman waiting at a sink with both hands in dishwater praying somebody came home honest.
+The one about porch light rain, dishwater hands, and a woman standing at a sink praying the man she loved would come home honest.

 The first line left Ellie’s mouth, and the pianist flinched.

-The second line hit the roof like judgment.
+The second line hit the rooftop like judgment.

-By the third, Wade’s glass had tipped visibly in his hand.
+By the third, Wade Colton’s bourbon glass had tipped visibly in his hand.

 Still.

-Because all at once they were no longer hearing a cute stunt from a server.
+Because all at once the guests were no longer hearing a cute stunt from a catering girl.

-They were hearing a song they thought they knew open up into something deeper and stranger and truer than the version they had bought.
+They were hearing a song they thought they knew open up into something deeper, older, and truer than the version they had bought.

 Ellie kept singing.